Kate Walsh (businesswoman)

-Kate Walsh (born 17 June 1981) is an English businesswoman and former reality television contestant who came to the public's attention in March 2009 whilst appearing as a candidate in the fifth series of The Apprentice.
-She co-hosted the Channel 5 evening entertainment show Live from Studio Five from its launch in September 2009 until the final edition on 4 February 2011.
-She also presented the Live from Studio Five replacement OK!
-TV after original host Denise van Outen pulled out of the role three days before the programme's launch.
-Walsh left the show on 16 August 2011 along with co-host Matt Johnson.
+Kate Walsh (born 17 June 1981) is an English business executive and former television personality.
+Walsh come to public attention in March 2009 whilst appearing as a candidate in the fifth series of The Apprentice.
+She subsequently co-hosted the Channel 5 evening entertainment show Live from Studio Five from to 2009 until 2011 and also its replacement show OK!
+TV during 2011.

+In 2024, Walsh was appointed as Chief Retail Officer for BoConcept in Denmark.

 Early life

-Walsh attended Blake Valley Technology College and has a BSc degree in Psychology and Management from Aston University, Birmingham.
+Walsh grew up in Staffordshire and attended Blake Valley Technology College.
+She graduated with a BSc degree in Psychology and Management from Aston University, Birmingham.

 The Apprentice

 In 2009, Walsh took part in Series 5 of The Apprentice where she competed for a job working for Alan Sugar.
 She finished as runner-up to Yasmina Siadatan.

 TV presenting career

 After her stint on The Apprentice, Walsh hosted a women's fashion segment on GMTV, appearing for a number of episodes.

 In September 2009, Walsh joined Channel 5 to present Live from Studio Five.
 She presented the show alongside various co-presenters until its cancellation in February 2011.
 Walsh was the only presenter from the original line-up to remain with the programme from its launch.

-Walsh returned to Channel 5 to co-present the new entertainment show, OK!
-TV from 14 February 2011 to August 2011.
+Walsh co-presented the entertainment show, OK!
+TV, from 14 February 2011 to August 2011.